LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conditions for measuring the coupling constants

 \section{Conditions for measuring the coupling constants}

 Reheating is in general a highly complicated nonequilibrium process (c.f.~\cite{Amin:2014eta,Lozanov:2019jxc}), making the computation of $\Gamma$ in terms of microphysical parameters challenging in practice.
 When translating \eqref{GammaConstraint} into a meaningful bound on any individual microphysical parameter (such as the inflaton coupling $\g$), one faces the problem that feedback effects introduce a dependence of $\GG$ on a large sub-set of the parameters $\{\SM_i\}$ in the underlying particle physics theory.
 Rather than being a mere problem of limited computational power, this is actually a fundamental restriction, as the dependence on the $\{\SM_i\}$ makes it impossible to determine $\g$ from the CMB without having to specify the details of the underlying particle physics model.
 It is, however, possible if reheating proceeds sufficiently slowly that feedback effects can be neglected.
 The conditions for this have been studies in detail in \cite{Drewes:2019rxn}, here we only quote the results.

 The dominant source of $\{\SM_i\}$-dependence lies in the explosive resonant particle production due to non-perturbative effects, sometimes referred to as preheating.
+Preheating leads to very large occupation numbers for the produced particles.
+The interactions of $\varphi$ with the produced particles and their interactions amongst each other then affect the effective $\GG$.
+This introduces a dependence of $\GG$ on the properties of the produced particles, and hence the $\{\SM_i\}$.
 In addition to that there are also thermal corrections to the elementary decay rate \eqref{GammaPerturbativeGeneric}, which bring in a dependence on the $\{\SM_i\}$ (e.g.~through the thermal masses of the decay products), cf.~table \ref{ThermalRates}.
-Preheating leads to very large occupation numbers for the produced particles, and the interactions of $\varphi$ with the produced particles affect the effective $\GG$.
-This introduces a dependence of $\GG$ on the properties of the produced particles, and hence the $\{\SM_i\}$.
 There are two different types of conditions to ensure that such feedback effects do not modify $\Nreh$.

-\paragraph{Conditions on the inflaton potential.} The first type concerns the inflaton self-interactions $\{\vv_i\}$ and thereby restricts the choice of the model of inflation (specified by a choice of $\{\vv_i\}$).
+\paragraph{Conditions on the inflaton potential.} The first type concerns the inflaton self-interactions $\{\vv_i\}$ and thereby restricts the choice of the model of inflation (specified by a choice of $\V(\varphi)$).
 For the models considered here the minimum of $\V(\varphi)$ is at $\varphi=0$, so that we can Taylor expand